bokeh/bokeh/sphinx/source/docs/user_guide.rst

 The examples in the user guide are written to be as minimal as possible, while illustrating how to accomplish a single task within Bokeh.
-With a handful of exceptions, no outside libraries such as NumPy or Pandas,are required to run the examples as written.
+With a handful of exceptions, no outside libraries, such as NumPy or Pandas, are required to run the examples as written.
 However, Bokeh works well with NumPy, Pandas, or almost any array or table-like data structure.